 In addition to the above activities, faculty members serve the College in a variety of important ways, with each applying a unique set of talents to the diverse and complex needs of the College community.
 A given faculty member's service typically reflects multiple engagement points, and some find it useful to describe service activities under headings of service to students, to departments/programs, and/or to the broader College community.
-Faculty members are not expected to engage in every type of college service, and a given faculty member's service workload is likely to vary from semester to semester.
+Faculty member's service workload is likely to vary from semester to semester.
 The following examples illustrate the wide range of service work that has been historically recognized.
 They do not comprise an exhaustive list of appropriate service activities.